AtomicDevelopers/tci.github.io/README.md

-Website for College Institute by Sergio SalmerÛn Version 2
+Website for College Institute by Sergio Salmer√≥n Version 2

 TCI is a center where young Nicaraguans from public and private schools work together for a better Nicaragua.
 From the ninth grade (third year) they can apply to the TCI Fellows program, and are selected for their maturity, commitment, and vocation for service.

-Made with ? by Jake ZeledÛn
+Made with ‚ù§ by Jake Zeled√≥n